cseanburns/geo-titles/manuscript/title-manuscript.md

 or when sampling journals in other disciplines.
 Here, we only considered LIS journals.
-A future study with journals from other disciplines can add evidence to support the present result that we got from this study.
+A future study with journals from other disciplines can add evidence to support the present results.
 The results could be different with a longer citation window.
 We also did not control for other factors, such if a title contains a colon, a question, or humor.

 Conflicts of Interest: The authors have no relevant financial or non-financial interests to disclose.
 No funding was received for this work.

 # References